 Food intolerance, food allergy and IBS are often confused for one another.
 While they share some common symptoms, they are inherently different and should be treated accordingly.
-It is currently Food Allergy Awareness Week and in this article, we explore how they are similar, different and whether they’re all connected!
+In this article, we explore how they are similar, different and whether they’re all connected!

 What is a food intolerance?